Combinatorial and Gaussian Foundations of Rational Nth Root Approximations: Theorems and Conjectures

 The influence of the expansion parameter $c$ proves particularly significant, with larger values of $c$ yielding substantially improved convergence rates across all tested configurations.
-Using the error function $E=|\beta^n_m(x, c) - \sqrt[n]{x}|$, the heat maps in \cref{fig:binom_heatmaps_c_1,fig:binom_heatmaps_c_2,fig:binom_heatmaps_c_3,fig:binom_heatmaps_pv_c_1} illustrate these convergence improvements for $c = 1, 2, 3$, with each figure displaying root indices $n = 3, 4, 5, 6$.
+Heatmap \cref{fig:binom_heatmaps_c_2,fig:binom_heatmaps_c_3,fig:binom_heatmaps_pv_c_1} for $c=2, 3$ and a zoomed in version are available in the appendices.

-It should be noted that the included figures show error tolerance only for $0$ to $1$ or $10^{-6}$ (high precision tolerance).
+It should be noted that the included figures show error tolerance only for $0$ to $1$ or $0$ to $10^{-6}$ (high precision tolerance).
 When using higher error tolerance thresholds, one can obtain significantly wider intervals of convergence.
 This may be useful, for instance, to obtain seed values that can then be refined using an iteration of Newton's method or other root-finding techniques.
 This consideration is also relevant to the implementation of the recursive biroot algorithm (discussed later).

 Preliminary log-log regression analysis over the parameter ranges $m \in [9, 79]$ and log-spaced interval $x \in [0.1, 2048]$ suggests convergence rates potentially following power-law $O(m^{-\alpha})$ behavior.
 Estimated exponents $\alpha$ range from approximately $12$ to $17$ for the cube root case ($n=3, c=1$), and $8$ to $13$ for the fourth root case ($n=4, c=1$).
 While these preliminary estimates indicate exceptionally rapid convergence compared to classical rational approximation methods, the substantial variability across the parameter space indicates that convergence behavior depends systematically on the relationship between $x$, $c$, and $n$, warranting more extensive theoretical analysis.